agentkashtan/franka-realtime-tracking/README.md

 # Real-Time Tracking & Grasping of Moving Objects with a Franka Panda

 ## Overview
-This project showcases a visual-servoing pick-and-place system designed to handle objects moving on a conveyor belt using a Franka-Emika Panda robot arm.
-The main objective is to accurately locate and grasp these moving objects by continuously determining their 6D pose (position and orientation).
-To accomplish this, an Intel RealSense D405 camera captures RGB-D images, which are transmitted via ZeroMQ to a remote server equipped with an NVIDIA RTX 4090 GPU.
-On this server, a pre-trained NVIDIA Foundation Pose model processes the incoming data in real time and sends back the object’s 6D pose estimates.
+This project showcases a **visual-servoing** pick-and-place system designed to handle objects moving on a conveyor belt using a **Franka-Emika Panda robot arm**.
+The main objective is to accurately locate and grasp these moving objects by continuously determining their **6D pose** (position and orientation).
+To accomplish this, an **Intel RealSense D405** camera captures **RGB-D** images, which are transmitted via **ZeroMQ** to a remote server equipped with an **NVIDIA RTX 4090 GPU**.
+On this server, a pre-trained **NVIDIA Foundation Pose** model processes the incoming data in real time and sends back the object’s 6D pose estimates.

 ## Demo